Price Gouging During The Los Angeles Wildfire Crisis

 Woman Reporting Gouging To The Attorney General’s Office

-Attorney General Rob Bonta of California is encouraging Angelenos to take action if they suspect instances of price gouging.
+Attorney General Rob Bonta of California encourages Angelenos to take action if they suspect price gouging.
 Rules against price gouging cover more than just housing.
 They also cover food, transportation, and medical goods.
 Bonta wants people to tell his office directly about cases of unfair price increases.
 You can call (800) 952-5225 or send a complaint through their website.

-To help authorities build a strong case against violators, you must gather evidence.
-Keep any facts you find useful, like the name and contact information of the owner or real estate agent.
+You must gather evidence to help authorities build a strong case against violators.
+Keep any helpful facts, like the owner’s or real estate agent’s name and contact information.
 You can also take screenshots of price history on listings and make copies of text messages or emails.
 When you report possible violations, even small details like links to online lists can make a big difference.

 You can find the Governor’s emergency orders on a larger scale at the official website of California Governor Gavin Newsom or through the California Office of Emergency Services.
-Also, some cities and counties have specific price gouging laws, so talking to the right representative in your area and checking the official website helps you figure out what your rights are.
+Also, some cities and counties have specific price gouging laws, so talking to the right representative in your area and checking the official website helps you determine your rights.

 Recovery takes a long time after this kind of disaster.
-Jeffrey Schlegelmilch, the director of the National Center for Disaster Preparedness, said in an interview with Columbia Climate School that communities often struggle to recover immediately.
+Jeffrey Schlegelmilch, the National Center for Disaster Preparedness director, said in an interview with Columbia Climate School that communities often struggle to recover immediately.
 Sometimes, it takes decades, and for some Angelenos, it might not even be an option.

-The spiking cost of living in Los Angeles makes it seem impossible for some people to buy a home.
-Several individuals have to choose whether to stay in the city and try to rebuild or to leave it altogether.
+LA’s high cost of living forces many to choose between staying and rebuilding or leaving the city altogether.
 One victim even shared, “Insurance is not going to give us enough money to cover a house like we had.”
 Nonetheless, experts say that this problem could make it harder for people to find affordable housing, which could lead to a rise in homelessness.

 Steps You Can Take To Protect Yourself From Price Gouging

 When you’re already dealing with the effects of a disaster like a wildfire, you shouldn’t have to worry about getting ripped off.
 Price gouging does happen, though, and being proactive can make a big difference.
-To keep yourself safe, do these things:
+Here are some things you can do to protect your rights and stop people from taking advantage of you:

 • Document Everything — If you see prices that don’t seem right, write them down.
 Take pictures of ads or receipts, keep text messages or emails, and write down how to reach the seller.
-Things like these can help a lot if you need to report a problem afterward.
+These can support any report you make afterward.

-You may have too much to do right now to take these steps, but they’re worth it.
-An important part of recovering is keeping yourself and your community safe, and there are resources available to help you do this.
+You may have too much to do to take these steps right now, but they’re worth it.
+An important part of recovering is keeping yourself and your community safe; resources are available to help you do this.

 Resources Victims Of The LA Wildfires Can Check

-It can be hard to get back on your feet after the terrible wildfires in Los Angeles, but several resources can help you rebuild and move forward.
-There is no need for you to go through this alone, whether you need help with basic needs, court issues, or applying for financial aid.
+Getting back on your feet after the terrible wildfires in Los Angeles can be hard, but several resources can help you rebuild and move forward.
+You do not need to go through this alone, whether you need help with basic needs, court issues, or applying for financial aid.
 Here are some key resources and steps you can take:

 The Federal Emergency Management Agency (FEMA) provides vital help to people affected by wildfires.
 Assistance includes support for temporary housing, home repairs, funeral costs, and debris removal.
 You can apply for FEMA aid online or by calling (800) 621-3362.

-Even if you or your family members are undocumented, you might still qualify for assistance if someone in your household has a recognized immigration status.
+Undocumented immigrants may qualify for FEMA aid if at least one household member is a U.S. citizen, legal resident, or holds another eligible immigration status (e.g., green card holders, refugees, asylees).
 If the system denies your application, don’t worry; you can file an appeal within a limited time, and resources are available to help guide you through the process.

 Replacing Lost Documents

-Obtaining new documents is one of the first things you need to do if you lost important documents in a fire.
+Obtaining new documents is one of the first things you must do if you lose important documents in a fire.
 Many forms of assistance, including financial aid and housing support, require proof of identity or residency.
-The State Bar of California provides helpful guidance on how to obtain copies of vital documents like driver’s licenses, birth certificates, marriage licenses, and more.
+The State Bar of California provides helpful guidance on obtaining copies of vital documents like driver’s licenses, birth certificates, marriage licenses, and more.
 To get started, visit their resource page for step-by-step instructions on the replacement process.

 Getting Help From State Agencies And Nonprofits